MicrosoftDocs/win32/desktop-src/DirectWrite/dwritecore-overview.md

 ## Get started with DWriteCore

+DWriteCore is part of [Project Reunion 0.5](https://github.com/microsoft/ProjectReunion/releases/tag/0.5.0).
+This section describes how to set up your development environment for programming with DWriteCore.

+### Install the Project Reunion 0.5 VSIX

+In Visual Studio, click **Extensions** > **Manage Extensions**, search for *Project Reunion*, and download the Project Reunion extension.
+Close and reopen Visual Studio, and follow the prompts to install the extension.

+For more info, see [Project Reunion 0.5](https://github.com/microsoft/ProjectReunion/releases/tag/0.5.0), and [Build desktop Windows apps with Project Reunion 0.5](/windows/apps/project-reunion/#set-up-your-development-environment).

+### Create a new project

+In Visual Studio, create a new project from the **Blank App, Packaged (WinUI 3 in Desktop)** project template.
+You can find that project template by choosing language: *C++*; platform: *Project Reunion*; project type: *Desktop*.

+For more info, see [Project templates for WinUI 3](/windows/apps/winui/winui3/winui-project-templates-in-visual-studio#project-templates-for-winui-3).

+### Install the Microsoft.ProjectReunion.DWrite NuGet package

+In Visual Studio, click **Project** \> **Manage NuGet Packages...** \> **Browse**, type or paste **Microsoft.ProjectReunion.DWrite** in the search box, select the item in search results, and then click **Install** to install the package for that project.

+### Alternatively, begin with the DWriteCoreGallery sample app

-For the Project Reunion 0.1 Prerelease, we currently don't support installing the Project Reunion NuGet package into your own projects.
-Instead, the currently supported option for your own programming with DWriteCore is to begin with the [DWriteCoreGallery](https://github.com/microsoft/Project-Reunion-Samples/tree/main/DWriteCore/DWriteCoreGallery) sample app project, and base your development on that project.
+Alternatively, you can program with DWriteCore by beginning with the [DWriteCoreGallery](https://github.com/microsoft/Project-Reunion-Samples/tree/main/DWriteCore/DWriteCoreGallery) sample app project, and base your development on that project.
 You can then feel free to remove any existing source code (or files) from that sample project, and to add any new source code (or files) to the project.

+### Use DWriteCore in your project

 For more info about programming with DWriteCore, see the [Programming with DWriteCore](#programming-with-dwritecore) section later in this topic.

 ## The release phases of DWriteCore